lief-project/LIEF/doc/sphinx/tutorials/09_frida_lief.rst

 ..
 [1] Note that LIEF **does not** modify the :attr:`~lief.ELF.DynamicEntry.TAG.DEBUG` entry ...

 ..
-[2] Modification of the ELF Dynamic section is not as easy as the API looks like.
+[2] Modifying the ELF Dynamic section is not as simple as the API might suggest.

 ..
-[3] In the ELF format they are located in the :attr:`~lief.ELF.DynamicEntry.TAG.INIT_ARRAY` or :attr:`~lief.ELF.DynamicEntry.TAG.INIT` entries
+[3] In the ELF format, these are located in the :attr:`~lief.ELF.DynamicEntry.TAG.INIT_ARRAY` or :attr:`~lief.ELF.DynamicEntry.TAG.INIT` entries.

 ..
-[4] For those who are interested, checks are done in the ``framework_base/core/jni/com_android_internal_content_NativeLibraryHelper.cpp`` file.
+[4] For those interested, checks are performed in the ``framework_base/core/jni/com_android_internal_content_NativeLibraryHelper.cpp`` file.
-       Actually these checks on the prefix and suffix are only done if the application is not *debuggable*.
+       Notably, these checks on the prefix and suffix are only performed if the application is not *debuggable*.